Personal profile

 Dr Julie Abayomi is a Reader in Dietetics & Associate Head of Medicine & Nutrition at Edge Hill University.
 She graduated in nutrition and dietetics from Cardiff in 1993 and worked as an NHS dietitian for over 20 years, specialising in women’s health and nutrition for 12 years.
 In 2010 Julie was awarded a PhD based on research conducted at Liverpool Women’s hospital.

-Julie is currently the chair of The British Dietetic Association (BDA) England Board and an active member of the BDA Maternal & Fertility Nutrition Specialists group.
+Julie is currently a member of The British Dietetic Association (BDA) England Board and was the chair (2020-2024).
+She is also an active and founder member of the BDA Maternal & Fertility Nutrition Specialists group.

-Julie has presented at National/International conferences including Diabetes UK; The Nutrition Society; The British Dietetic Association and Mega Evento Nutricao, 2019 in Sao Paolo Brazil; The International congress of Dietetics (2021) and The European Federation of Dietetic Associations (2021).
-She has published papers in Nutrients; The Journal of Human Nutrition & Dietetics; The Journal of Diabetes Nursing; British Journal of Midwifery; Maternal and Child Nutrition and International Journal of quality in healthcare.
+Julie has presented at National/International conferences including Diabetes UK; The Nutrition Society; The British Dietetic Association, The European Federation of the Associations of Dietitians (EFAD), The European Society for Paediatrics, Gastroenterology, Hepatology and Nutrition (ESPGHAN), Mega Evento Nutricao, 2019 in Sao Paolo Brazil and The International congress of Dietetics.
+She has published over 40 papers in Nutrients; The Journal of Human Nutrition & Dietetics; The Journal of Diabetes Nursing; British Journal of Midwifery; Maternal and Child Nutrition and International Journal of quality in healthcare.

 Research interests